memgraph/best-practices/debugging/docker_compose_with_core_dump_generation/README.md

 # Memgraph core dump generation with Docker Compose

 This example demonstrates how to run Memgraph in a Docker container configured to generate core dumps, which can be useful for debugging and diagnosing crashes.
+Also showcased is the printing of stacktrace, to localize the issue.

 ## ⚙️ How to Enable Core Dump Generation